-- The reverberation time of the ‘receiving’ room, which is the time taken for sound to decay.
+- The reverberation time of the ‘receiving’ room, which is the time taken for sound to decay by 60 dB.
 A sports hall or church, with a large volume and hard reflective surfaces such as concrete or plasterboard, has a long reverberation time.
 A small space with lots of soft absorbent materials such as ceiling tiles, acoustic wall panels or soft furnishings, will have a low reverberation time.
 A high reverberation time means a build up in noise levels from sound reflecting around the room, with energy being dissapated slowly from a lack of absorbent materials.
 Higher reverberation time = Higher Rw.

 Therefore it is not a simple case of Rw = Dw + X dB.
 The Rw can vary significantly between partitions, even if they require the same Dw.
 The image below shows this.
 If we look at DnT,w, or DnT,w + Ctr, theoretically the DnT,w on site should not change with reverberation time (RT), as the nT refers to the normalisation of reverberation.
 The DnT,w allows us to compare sound insulation results objectively on a level field, irrespective of reverberation.
 However calculation methods in standards like BB93 still use RT within the formula to calculate Rw from DnT,w.
 The RT still effects the Dw, which is the true level difference, the one we subjectively hear on site!

 The temptation by some consultants is to simply say ‘Rw = Dw + 8 dB’.
 Why?
 This is a comfortable safety margin, and avoids the time consuming exercise of measuring each wall, volumes of each room and calculating the Rw.